ondrahos/philo/README.md

 ### Conclusion

-The Philosophers project offers students at 42 School an opportunity to delve into the fascinating world of concurrent programming and synchronization problems.
+The Philosophers project offers students an opportunity to delve into the fascinating world of concurrent programming and synchronization problems.
 By successfully implementing a solution to the dining philosophers problem, students gain invaluable experience that prepares them for tackling real-world challenges in software development.